 The Police Gazette of Western Australia is a valuable resource for researching police and criminals in Western Australia.
 Issues from 1876-1900 have been digitised.
-Later editions are held in the Leah Jane Cohen Reading Room in the Battye Library.
+Later editions may be requested through the Library's retrieval system and viewed in the Leah Jane Cohen Reading Room on the 3rd floor.

 Bicentennial dictionary of Western Australians

 Biographical dictionary consisting of:

 Vol 1.
 A-C

 Vol 5.
 Asian immigrants to Western Australia, 1829-1901

 Vol 6.
 Aborigines of the Albany region, 1821-1898

 Vol 7.
 Aborigines of New Norcia, 1845-1914